Authenticated Pages

 Create an auth profile with the CLI

-The CLI opens a browser.
-Log in normally, return to the terminal, and press Enter.
-The CLI saves the browser auth state as an auth profile and prints the profile id.
+The CLI opens a real browser.
+Log in normally, return to the terminal, and confirm.
+ScreenFramed stores the captured browser state server-side and returns an ap_... profile id.

 Use an auth profile